bitrix24/b24restdocs/api-reference/catalog/store-product/catalog-store-product-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
-- no response in case of error
+- no response in case of an error
 - no response in case of success
 - no examples in other languages